KarolinHem/TESTING/signserver-ce-docker-hub.md

 * **[SignServer Community](https://www.signserver.org/)**

-SignServer Community Edition is an LGPL-licensed open-source subset of SignServer Enterprise, certified by the Open Source Initiative, and designed for learning, testing, and prototyping signing workflows for code, documents, and artifacts.
+SignServer Community Edition is an LGPL-licensed open-source subset of SignServer Enterprise Edition, certified by the Open Source Initiative, and designed for learning, testing, and prototyping signing workflows for code, documents, and artifacts.

-SignServer CE is not recommended for production use, as production signing environments typically require security certifications, advanced key protection, auditability, SLAs, support, and operational assurances available in SignServer Enterprise Edition.
+SignServer CE is not recommended for production use, as production signing deployments typically require security certifications, advanced key protection, auditability, SLAs, support, and operational assurances available in SignServer Enterprise Edition.

 * **[SignServer Enterprise](https://www.keyfactor.com/products/signserver-enterprise/)**

-SignServer Enterprise Edition is designed for production signing environments, offering advanced signing features, enterprise-grade key management, auditability, compliance capabilities, and commercial support with SLAs.
+SignServer Enterprise Edition is designed for production signing deployments, offering advanced signing features, enterprise-grade key management, auditability, compliance capabilities, and commercial support with SLAs.

 Learn more about the differences between SignServer CE and SignServer EE: [SignServer Community vs Enterprise](https://www.signserver.org/community-vs-enterprise/)